-Staff recommends that the FAC adopt the following motion:
+Staff recommends that the Board adopt the following motion:

-Motion: I recommend to the Board that the Board:
+Motion: I recommend:

-1. Approve the introduction and first reading of Ordinance Number 2022-02 by title only adding to Title 1 of the District's Code incorporating provisions of the California Uniform Public Construction Cost Accounting Act (Attachment 1).
+- 1. The Board approve the introduction and first reading of Ordinance Number 2022-02 by title only adding to Title 1 of the District's Code incorporating provisions of the California Uniform Public Construction Cost Accounting Act (Attachment 1); - 2.
+Set the public hearing date for final adoption for October 6, 2022 and direct staff to publish the appropriate hearing notices; - 3.
+Review a resolution electing to become subject to the California Uniform Public Construction Cost Accounting Act and provide direction to staff; - 4.
+Review the draft Procurement Policy and provide direction to staff.